Over 30 booths will be at the Black Press Extreme Education and Career fair - Sylvan Lake News

 Post secondary institutions attending the fair include: Red Deer College, Delmar College, Vancouver Island University, MC College, Bow Valley College, MacEwan University and Burman University.

-Some major employers who will have booths include: CWC Energy Services Corp. and Hub International, as well as less-typical such as 10 and 2 Driving School and the Commissionaires.
+Some major employers who will have booths include: CWC Energy Services Corp. and Hub International, as well as 10 and 2 Driving School and the Commissionaires.

 Local-area concrete pre-fabrication company Eagle Builders is looking for a full-time precast drafting checker to join their growing team in Blackfalds.